tkellen/kwm/README.md

 thoroughly that anyone could understand it.

 ## TODO
-1. Finish getting DNS running.
-2. Front the whole thing with [Traefik].
+1. Front the whole thing with [Traefik].
-3. Finish writing docs.
+2. Finish writing docs.
-4. Parameterize kfe, right now it runs everything at once.
-5. Start actually using this.

 ## Setup
 1. Clone this repository.